hemmer/mlrVST/README.md

 Current Status
 --------------

 UI is starting to take shape (at least in terms of functionality).
+Variable number of channels can be set at runtime.
-No audio at all.
+Very basic audio processing can be done.

 Ideas / Upcoming Features